-One of the five courses must be a seminar at the 300 level (not counting ENLS 319, Individual Projects).
+One ENLS seminar at the 300 level (not counting ENLS 319, Individual Projects).

-Students planning to minor in Literary Studies are strongly encouraged to meet with a professor in the English department to construct a coherent minor that focuses on a particular area of study (for example, Race and Ethnic Studies, Dramatic Literature, Literary Theory, Medieval and Renaissance Literature, Women Writers, or Anglophone Literature).
+Students planning to minor in literary studies are strongly encouraged to meet with a professor in the Literary Studies Program to construct a coherent minor that focuses on a particular area of study (for example, Race & Ethnic Studies, Dramatic Literature, Literary Theory, Medieval and Renaissance Literature, Women Writers, or Anglophone Literature).

-(1) Students will analyze and interpret a wide variety of literary texts in English, drawing on close reading, aesthetic and rhetorical principles, and/ or secondary sources in literary criticism and theory.

-(2) Students will understand complex, multiple connections between texts and their historical, cultural, and political contexts.

-(3) Students will develop critical awareness of the racial and ethnic diversity of literatures in English, and of the influence of race and ethnicity on literary production and interpretation.

-(4) Students will develop the ability to ask productive questions and to engage in open-ended discussion and debate.

-(5) Students will produce solidly argued and effective writing about literature.

-(6) Students will come to appreciate the fundamental ambiguities and complexities inherent in problems posed by literary texts.
+- (1) Students will analyze and interpret a wide variety of literary texts in English, drawing on close reading, aesthetic and rhetorical principles, and/or secondary sources in literary criticism and theory. - (2) Students will understand complex, multiple connections between texts and their historical, cultural and political contexts. - (3) Students will develop critical awareness of the racial and ethnic diversity of literatures in English, and of the influence of race and ethnicity on literary production and interpretation. - (4) Students will develop the ability to ask productive questions and to engage in open-ended discussion and debate. - (5) Students will produce solidly argued and effective writing about literature. - (6) Students will come to appreciate the fundamental ambiguities and complexities inherent in problems posed by literary texts.